opencodeiiita/AssetMart/README.md

    Once you’ve completed the work:
    - Push your changes to your forked repository.
    - Create a pull request to the main branch of the upstream repository.
-   - Ensure the PR includes meaningful descriptions and comments explaining your changes.
+   - Ensure the PR follows the required format and includes meaningful descriptions and comments explaining your changes.

 5. **Commit Guidelines**
    - Use a single commit per pull request.